 Fort Lauderdale Gay Clubs and Parties

 The club scene in Fort Lauderdale is nothing like that of the upscale and perhaps pretentious vibe of Miami Beach.
 Fort Lauderdale is casual and so too are its dancing venues.
 The Manor is a must-visit place especially if you only choose one club to go.
-However, you can find dancing at a few other venues including Village Pub, Hunters and even Scandals – if country music is your thing.
+However, you can find dancing at a few other venues including Village Pub, Hunters and even Scandals – if country music and hot cowboys is your thing.

 The Manor – the largest and probably the most popular place to dance the night away on weekend nights.
-They have a huge main dance room plus a number of other small sapces, seating areas and terraces.
+They have a huge main dance room plus a number of other small spaces, seating areas and terraces.